 In the United States, vacancy rates have decreased for both office and industrial properties in most markets, as increased user demand has led to improved conditions.
 Vacancy rates in many markets have been reduced to levels seen at the peak before the most recent U.S. recession and rental rates have increased in most primary and secondary markets.
 This condition has led to a rise in construction activity for both office and industrial properties in many markets.
 Reports from many national research firms reflect that the industrial supply and demand relationship still appears to be in equilibrium, but that office supply and demand in select markets may be moving toward a slight increase in vacancy.
-Interest rates have been volatile and although interest rates are still relatively low, lenders have varied on their required spreads over the last several quarters and overall financing costs for fixed rate mortgages appear to be on the rise.
+Interest rates have been volatile and although interest rates are still somewhat low, lenders have varied on their required spreads over the last several quarters and overall financing costs for fixed rate mortgages are rising.
 The 2017 year-end statistics from national research firms indicate that total investment sales volume was approximately 8-10% less than the volume recorded in 2016.
-The recorded Q1 2018 investment volume was lower than Q1 2017, and we believe that the Q2 2018 investment volume for net lease properties may be lower than Q2 2017 volume as well, based on our market observations; however, industry publications containing this data have not yet been released.
-These statistics, once confirmed by industry reports, reflect that investment sales volumes have dropped for the past two years compared to the preceding year.
+Investment sales volume for all property types has decreased each year since 2015.
+The recorded first quarter and second quarter 2018 investment volume for single property sales was lower than first quarter and second quarter 2017, and we anticipate third quarter 2018 investment volume to have a similar decrease, pending our review of available market data.

-From a more macro-economic perspective, the strength of the global economy and U.S. economy continue to be uncertain with increased volatility due to the 2016 vote in the United Kingdom to exit the European Union, and an apparent continuing global economic slowdown.
+From a more macro-economic perspective, the strength of the global economy and U.S. economy continue to be uncertain.
 The long-term impact of the recent passage of tax reform in the United States is unknown at this time, although the lowering of the corporate tax rate is generally expected be beneficial.
 Finally, the continuing uncertainty surrounding the ability of the federal government to address its fiscal condition in both the near and long term as well as other geo-political issues has increased domestic and global instability.
 These developments could cause interest rates and borrowing costs to rise, which may adversely affect our ability to access both the equity and debt markets and could have an adverse effect on our tenants as well.